 What's involved in working on your craft?

 Essentially, a big part of voice over is training yourself to read aloud and make it sound believable.
 While we don't need to memorize lines, we typically need to interpret the script and its punctuation in the manner intended.
-Also, you're adhering to a time limit for promos and commercials, so that inner clock you have needs to be perfectly timed or nearly so with practice.

 What do you love about your job?